gryffyn/mouse-status/README.md

 # logi-status
-ZSH plugin for Logitech mouse color status
+ZSH plugin for gaming mouse color status.
+Requires libratbag to be installed.